Top night sky events of 2018 for shooters to put on their calendars, plus our favorite night sky gear.

 When the lights go down in the city, magic happens!
 How do you harness the incredible low-light capabilities of today’s DSLR cameras to create stunning urban nightscapes?
 With a solid combination of technical knowledge, gear, planning, and imagination, you can create incredible images in any city.
 Here’re some tips to get you started.

-Discover the best places, time of year, and smartphone tools you’ll need for great Milky Way nightscapes.
+Discover the best places, time of year, and smartphone tools you’ll need for great Milky Way nightscapes and other night sky photography subjects.

 Night photography has special benefits.
 You can keep shooting throughout the winter or keep up with your hobby without having to give up daytime work or other chores.
 Night photography also has its own special challenges.
 If you’re feeling a little in the dark about where to start, here are the most essential gear tips and settings to start the evening off right.